List of Roblox games: Doors

 Doors (stylized in all caps) is a first-person roguelite horror escape room game developed by indie game developers LSPLASH and Red, based on another Roblox game, Rooms.
 Players open doors and go through hotel rooms through trial and error to progress through the game and escape.
 Players can get items to help them progress through the game, while creatures called "entities" either try to kill the player in various ways or help them.
 Players can display how they are progressing through the game by showing off one selected achievement and how many times they died.

 Doors was released on August 10, 2022, with one floor, titled "The Hotel".
 A major update revamping the hotel was released on January 29, 2023.
 A nod to Rooms was added as part of said update, featuring a revamped version of the game as a secret level.
 On August 26, 2023, modifiers were added, allowing the player to change their game after beating it.
 A second floor, titled "The Mines", was released on August 30, 2024.
 The game participated in the first edition of The Hunt, adding a new sub-floor, called "The Backdoor".
 An admin panel and stream integration (Note: Referred to as "Chat Control" in-game) was added as part of the "Content Update" on December 20, 2024.

 PCGamesN's Whitney Meers described the horror element of Doors as "too much for YouTubers to handle".
-Carlos Mestre, writing for TheGamer described the game as a "spine-chilling adventure" and said that the hotel is "Victorian era-esque".
+Carlos Mestre, writing for TheGamer, described the game as a "spine-chilling adventure" and said that the hotel is "Victorian era-esque".
 Doors collaborated with plushie manufacturer Makeship for plushies of various entities.
 The game collaborated with another Roblox game, Tower Heroes, featuring an entity, El Goblino, as a limited-time character.

 Dress to Impress

 Dress to Impress is a competitive dress-up game where players choose an outfit that aligns with a certain theme.
 After around five minutes of changing clothes, hairstyle, makeup and other fashion items, the avatars are showcased in a fashion show to be rated by other players from one to five stars.
 Players can collect in-game currency for more accessories and be placed on leaderboards based on their performances.
 Initially released in November 2023, it saw a boost in popularity in mid-2024, reaching 2.7 billion visits.
 In August 2024, the game partnered with English music artist Charli XCX to promote her 2024 album Brat.
 The game has also received three Innovation Awards, and in 2024 was one of the most popular games on the site, consistently accumulating over 250,000 active users a day.
+In August 2025, the game partnered with Lady Gaga, featuring a new theme named mayhem where players would be able to receive items related to Lady Gaga.
+The mayhem theme also featured a style showtime mode based on one of Lady Gaga's songs titled Zombieboy.
+Lady Gaga also acted as a judge in some of the competitions.